e9x/stomp/README.md

 ## Wiki

-Documentation for components such as the Bootstrapper can be found on [the wiki](https://github.com/tomphttp/toomanyproxies/wiki).
+Documentation for components such as the Bootstrapper can be found in [the wiki](https://github.com/tomphttp/toomanyproxies/wiki).

 ### Quickstart